Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part2/GitHub-Docker-Runner-Azure-Part2.md

 The first `'RUN'` instruction will update the base packages on the Ubuntu 20.04 image and add a non-sudo user called **docker**.

-The second `'RUN'` will install **git**, **Azure-CLI**, **python** and the packages and dependencies along with **jq** so we can parse JSON.
+The second `'RUN'` will install packages and dependencies such as **git**, **Azure-CLI**, **python** along with **jq** so we can parse JSON for the token in our **ENTRYPOINT** script.

-**NOTE:** Try not to install too many packages at build time to keep the image as lean, compact and re-usable as possible.
+**NOTE:** You can add additional packages as necessary at this stage, but try not to install too many packages at build time to keep the image as lean, compact and re-usable as possible.
 You can always use a **GitHub Action** later in a workflow when running the container and use actions to install more tooling.

-I will also be showing how we can add more software and tooling e.g. **Terraform** later on when we run our container, using a GitHub Action.
+I will be showing how we can add more software and tooling e.g. **Terraform** later on when we run our container, using a GitHub Action.

 ```dockerfile
 # cd into the user directory, download and unzip the github actions runner